633km (392 miles) SE of Paris; 52km (32 miles) SE of Albertville; 97km (60 miles) SE of Chambéry

-Courchevel has been called a resort of "high taste, high fashion, and high profile," a chic spot where multimillion-dollar chalets sit on pristine pine-covered slopes.
-Skiers and geographers know it as part of Les Trois Vallées, sometimes called "the skiing supermarket of France."
-The resort, with 150km (93 miles) of ski runs in Courchevel and 604km (375 miles) of ski runs in the Trois Vallées around it, employs as many workers in winter as in summer, many of whom do nothing more than manicure and maintain the slopes.
-Courchevel 1850 has excellent resorts and hotels -- with price tags to match -- so it draws the super-rich.
+Courchevel has been called a resort of “high taste, high fashion, and high profile,” a chic spot where multimillion-dollar chalets sit on pristine pine-covered slopes.
+Skiers and geographers know it as part of Les Trois Vallées, sometimes called “the skiing supermarket of France.”
+The resort, with 150km (93 miles) of ski runs in Courchevel and 604km (374 miles) of ski runs in the Trois Vallées around it, employs as many workers in summer as in winter, many of whom do nothing more than manicure and maintain the slopes.
+Courchevel 1850 has excellent resorts and hotels—with price tags to match—so it draws the super-rich.
 Travelers on average budgets should avoid it and head for more reasonably priced resorts, especially Chamonix.

 Courchevel consists of four planned ski towns, each designated by its elevation in meters.
-They are the less fashionable Courchevel 1300 (Le Prez), Courchevel 1550, Courchevel 1650, and, crowning them all, Courchevel 1850.
-Courchevel maintains three ski schools with a staff of 700 instructors, a labyrinth of chairlifts, and more than 200 ski runs, which are excellent in the intermediate and advanced categories.
-Also in Les Trois Vallées are the less well-known resorts of Méribel, Les Menuires, La Tania, and Val Thorens, which you should avoid unless you direly need to save money.
+They are, in order of increasing height, prestige and price: Courchevel 1300 (Le Prez), Courchevel 1550, Courchevel 1650, and, crowning them all, Courchevel 1850.
+Courchevel maintains three ski schools with a staff of 700 instructors, a labyrinth of chairlifts, and more than 200 ski runs, which are excellent in the intermediate and advanced categories

 Courchevel 1850 is the most attractive ski mecca in the French Alps.
 It’s also the focal point of a chair-hoist network crisscrossing the Les Trois Vallées region.
 At the center of one of the largest ski areas in the world, Courchevel sits at the base of a soaring amphitheater whose deep snowfalls last longer than those at most other resorts because it faces north.
 Expect reliable snow conditions, perfectly groomed runs, vertical cliffs, and enough wide runs to appease the intermediate skier.
 The glacier skiing draws experts from around the world.